 Whatever you know about art restoration, at Parma, it begins with respect.
 With artwork, complex interactions between materials, solvents, pigments, mediums, veiling layers, substrates, varnish and damage are virtually endless.
 A conservator must unpack all of this, precisely expose the original, correct for damage and do no harm.
 That’s why proper art restoration takes years of benchwork and training to do well.

 At Parma, great art restoration starts with a dose of humility.
-We want to do what is best for the artwork, in the most contentious way.
+We want to do what is best for the artwork.
 Our compensations are as minimal as possible, for example, so that more of the original can be conserved and enjoyed.
 We trust that our measured approach, informed by experience, ensures the very best results for your artwork.